 Joanna Brouk – Golden Cloud Layers

-intended for meditation and reflection, the Mills College graduate’s compositions from the early Eighties, initially released on her own label Hummingbird Productions, were not just appreciated by ambient heads, but also when played by therapists and in hospitals (1981, Hummingbird Productions / Re: Numero Group)
+The compositions by the Mills College graduate from the early 1980s, originally released on her own label Hummingbird Productions, were intended for meditation and reflection.
+They were appreciated not only by ambient heads, but also played by therapists and in hospitals.
+(1981, Hummingbird Productions / Re: Numero Group)

 Tim Story – The Moors

-with no release out yet, the young producer from Ohio works with a reel-to-reel in his bedroom studio and discovers the potential of tape loops for generating worlds of echoes and texture (1979-80, Eurock / Re: Dais Records)
+With no release yet in sight, the young producer from Ohio works in his bedroom studio with a tape recorder and discovers the potential of tape loops to create worlds of echoes and textures.
+(1979-80, Eurock / Re: Dais Records)

 Brian Eno – Final Sunset

-one of Eno’s first soundtrack works is for gay rights activist Derek Jarman’s film Sebastiane; the director’s debut depicts the life and martyrdom of Saint Sebastian (1976, EG / Re: Universal)
+One of Eno’s first soundtrack works is for the film Sebastiane by gay rights activist Derek Jarman; the director’s debut depicts the life and martyrdom of Saint Sebastian.
+(1976, EG / Re: Universal)

 Laurie Spiegel – The Unquestioned Answer

-rather than writing compositions for synthesizer, Spiegel develops a system of coding them, when experimenting at New Jersey’s Bell Labs from 1974 to ’77 around her concept of slow change music (1974, Philo / Re: Unseen Worlds)
+Instead of writing compositions for synthesizers, Spiegel developed a system for programming them while experimenting with her concept of Slow Change Music at Bell Labs in New Jersey from 1974 to 1977.
+(1974, Philo / Re: Unseen Worlds)

 Henry Kawahara – Lilac Strings

-in order to explore grounds beyond rationality, the media artist and electronic music producer applies perceptions of early 90s cybernetic spirituality that are rooted in ancient Japanese musical traditions and notions of cultural identity (1992, Green Energy / Re: EM Records)
+In order to explore areas beyond rationality, the media artist and electronic music producer draws on ideas of cybernetic spirituality from the early Nineties, which are rooted in ancient Japanese musical traditions and notions of cultural identity.
+(1992, Green Energy / Re: EM Records)

 Midori Takada – Mr. Henri Rousseau’s Dream

-rich in detail, full of ease, and examining the color of sound, this homage to Henri Rousseau’s final painting The Dream from 1910 resembles a landscape (1983, RCA Red Seal / Re: We Release Whatever The Fuck We Want Records)
+Rich in detail, full of lightness and with an eye for timbre, this homage to Henri Rousseau’s last painting, The Dream from 1910, is reminiscent of a landscape.
+(1983, RCA Red Seal / Re: We Release Whatever The Fuck We Want Records)

 Inoyama Land – 8·31

-attempting to enable listeners to dive into music, producer Haruomi Hosono invents the Water Delay System with three speakers and a subwoofer submerged in water; their sounds get recorded and are mixed back into the original tracks (1983, Yen Records / Re: We Release Whatever The Fuck We Want Records)
+Attempting to enable listeners to dive into music, producer Haruomi Hosono invents the Water Delay System, which consists of three speakers and a subwoofer submerged in water.
+Their sounds are recorded and mixed back into the original tracks.
+(1983, Yen Records / Re: We Release Whatever The Fuck We Want Records)

 Conrad Schnitzler – 01/1980

-improvisation with prerecorded cassettes containing so called solo tracks, found on a tape in Schnitzler’s archive labeled Filmmusik 1980 B (1980, Bureau B)
+Improvisation with pre-recorded cassettes containing so-called solo tracks, found on a tape in Schnitzler’s archive labelled Film Music 1980 B. (1980, Bureau B)

 Anthony Manning – Chromium Nebulae (Part 4)

-based on his own system of notation, which involves large quantities of graph paper for visualizing melody flows and mapping out structures, Manning’s composition is atmospheric, contemplative, and exploratory (1996, Irdial Discs)
+Based on his own notation system, which involves large quantities of graph paper to visualise melody flows and map out structures, Manning’s composition is atmospheric, contemplative and exploratory.
+(1996, Irdial Discs)

 Testpattern – Ocean Liner

-stripped back melodies from the mythical and unhurried terrain of synth pop – produced by YMO’s Haruomi Hosono and Yukihiro Takahashi (1982, Yen Records)
+Minimalist melodies from the mythical and unhurried realm of Japanese synth pop – produced by Haruomi Hosono and Yukihiro Takahashi from Yellow Magic Orchestra.
+(1982, Yen Records)